 Beware dicamba can damage tree and shrub roots so apply carefully!
 Bindi weed killer has also been know provide a great method of killing clover in the Lawn.
 Some recommend adding 2 teaspoons of dishwashing detergent to the application to help it better adhere to the clover’s waxy type leaf.
 This weed killer will get rid of the clover but leave your lawn looking green.

 See also: bonide products another effective chemical product recommended by many nurseries.

 We hope these tips have been helpful.
-Looking for a new way to water your lawn?
+Looking for an even greener lawn?

 More Lawn Tips

 Fall is a great time to seed a new lawn or reseed an existing areas